 - Zantac’s packaging, marketing, or published literature failed to warn you of the possibility of developing cancer.

-Lawsuits cited by Pharmacy & Therapeutics suggest that, while the U.S. Food and Drug Administration (FDA) may approve a drug for use, drug manufacturers must still uphold a standard of safety.
-At the very least, drug manufacturers must be open about the possible risks of a medication so that consumers can make informed decisions regarding their health.
+Pharmacy & Therapeutics cited lawsuits that suggest while the FDA may approve a drug for use, drug manufacturers must still uphold a standard of safety.
+At the very least, drug manufacturers must be open about the possible risks of a medication so that consumers can make informed decisions about their health.

 You may be able to file a lawsuit against the makers of Zantac or its generic form, which include: